Wiki · Concept · Last reviewed June 25, 2026

 Definition

-The term is often used casually for any AI-assisted programming, but a stricter meaning points to partial disengagement from the code itself.
-In that sense, vibe coding is not merely using autocomplete or asking an assistant for help.
-It is a workflow where the human steers by describing desired outcomes and observing behavior, while the model produces much of the implementation.
+The term is often used casually for any AI-assisted programming, but the stricter meaning points to partial disengagement from the code itself.
+Vibe coding is not simply autocomplete, pair programming, or asking a model for an explanation.
+It is an outcome-steering workflow where the human guides by behavior, errors, and "feel" while the model supplies much of the implementation.

-Collins defines the term as AI prompted by natural language to assist with writing computer code.
-Research on the practice describes it as programming through conversation, with expertise redistributed toward context management, rapid evaluation, and decisions about when to leave AI-driven editing and inspect or change code manually.
+Collins defines vibe coding as writing computer programs by using natural-language prompts to make generative AI output the desired code.
+The main empirical paper on the practice, by Advait Sarkar and Ian Drosos, describes programming through conversation and argues that expertise does not disappear; it is redistributed toward context management, rapid code evaluation, and decisions about when to leave AI-driven editing and inspect or change code manually.

 Term History